-How to join the Polish American Congress
+How to Join the Polish American Congress

 If you want to become a member of a Division, please mail the form to the Division you wish to join.
 You can find contact information under About PAC – State Divisions.

-If there is not a PAC division in your state, you can apply as a non-division member, and mail your filled out membership form along with a check in the amount of $50 for annual membership dues to PAC National Office at 1612 K St. NW, Suite 1200, Washington D.C.
-20006.
-You can also email the scanned membership form, and any questions you may have about joining PAC to email@example.com, and send the check by postal service.
+You can also email the scanned membership form, and any questions you may have about joining PAC to firstname.lastname@example.org, and send the check by postal service.

 The leaders of the Polish American community, concerned about developments in Poland, met for the first time on March 4, 1944.
 Polish Americans were concerned that Poland be restored to the independence it had enjoyed before World War II.
 The Polish American Congress was, therefore, founded for the express purpose of representing the concerns of Americans of Polish heritage before the government of the United States.